buildtesters/buildtest/docs/gettingstarted/buildspecs_interface.rst

   $ buildtest buildspec find --rebuild

+The ``--quiet`` option can be used to suppress output when using **buildtest buildspec find** this can be useful if you want to rebuild the cache without seeing output of cache.
+Take for instance the following command

+.. command-output:: buildtest buildspec find --quiet --rebuild

 If you want to find all buildspec files in cache you can run ``buildtest buildspec find --buildspec``.
 Shown below is an example output.